whatsplay/whatsapp-play/README.md

 ***changeAbout*** is a script to change the about section of your profile.
 User can select personal quote, news, quotes, etc.

-### Steps to use changeAbout
-The changeAbout script uses a news api.
-For fetching content from the api, you need to generate an api key from [here](https://newsapi.org/).
-After getting the api key you need to create a `.env` file and then place this key in `.env` file as `NEWS_API_KEY=YOUR KEY`.
-Now you simple need to run the script:

-- `python3 -m wplay --wabout`
-- The script will then prompt the user to input `news's theme`.
-The news can be related to any **keyword**.
-For example - Football, Bitcoin etc. You can also specify the category of the news(eg. Business, Sports etc).
-- The script will then change your about section automatically on every latest news fetched from the api related to your input.

 ***wnews*** is a script to get all types of news in your whatsapp group.

 ***get_media*** is a script to download profile photos of all the contacts in your whatsapp contact list and save them in the `wplay` folder.